gustavodido/currency-exchange-rate/README.md

 1. Repositories with business logic.
 3. Services without business logic, just with wrappers methods for repositories.
-4. Services with hundred (if not thousand) of lines of code.
+4. Services with hundreds (if not thousands) of lines of code.
 5. Business logic duplication between services.
 6. Poor testability and complex dependency graph.